attila-fazekas/kolibrium/README.md

 See the full file [here](https://gist.github.com/attila-fazekas/0bf7aafa985914d9b4929333e979bfc6)

-## Inject driver instances to your tests with JUNit module
+## Inject driver instances to your tests with JUnit module

 It's time to unlock the full potential of Kolibrium by letting it inject drivers into your JUnit 5 tests.